anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 However, the use of CRLs and other validity mechanisms is discouraged, as the Pledge is unlikely to be able to perform online checks and is unlikely to have a trusted clock source.
-As described below, the use of short-lived Vouchers and/or a Pledge-provided nonce provides a freshness guarantee.
+As described in the next section, the use of short-lived Vouchers and/or a Pledge-provided nonce provides a freshness guarantee.

 # Voucher Artifact {#voucher}